DanielCiccC/DanielCiccC.github.io/FINM3405/notes/options.md

 ## 12.4 Theta

 Theta θ is a bit ambiguous.
-It gives the *negative* of the change in the premium from a change in T. And the equations are more complex:
+It gives the *negative* of the change in the premium from a change in $T$.
+And the equations are more complex:

 $$\theta_c = -\frac{Sf(d_1)\sigma}{2\sqrt{T}} -rKe^{-rT}\mathcal{N}(d_2)$$
 and